quentin23soleil/mobile-technical-test/README.md

 Please also note that all prices are stored as integers (in cents).
 Do not forget to format them if needed.

 We don’t except you to be a top-notch designer, but we want to see how you would handle some styling of this app.
-Do not hesitate to take inspiration from Drivy or anywhere else!
+Do not hesitate to take inspiration from Getaround or anywhere else!

 Feel free to use any libs and technics you are confortable with.

 ## Sending Your Results
-Once you are done, please send your results to someone from Drivy.
+Once you are done, please send your results to someone from Getaround.

 - If you are already in discussion with us, send it directly to the person you are talking to.
-- If not, use the application form [on every job listing](https://en.drivy.com/jobs).
+- If not, use the application form [on every job listing](https://fr.getaround.com/jobs).

 You can send your Github project link or zip your directory and send it via email.
 If you do not use Github, don’t forget to attach your `.git` folder.